-Public charter schools must allow any school-aged child to enroll in their schools if they live within the geographic boundary approved in its state authorized charter.
-Under the Texas Education Code, open-enrollment charter schools cannot discriminate in their admission policies based on "sex, national origin, ethnicity, religion, disability, academic, artistic, or athletic ability, or the district the child would otherwise attend."
-If the number of applications exceeds available seats at a public charter school, they must hold a random lottery to fill seats.
+Public charter schools must allow any school-aged child to enroll in their schools if they live within the geographic boundary approved in its state authorized charter and subject to open seats.
+Under the Texas Education Code, open-enrollment charter schools cannot discriminate in their admission policies based on "sex, national origin, ethnicity, religion, disability, academic, artistic, or athletic ability, or the district the child would otherwise attend."26 If the number of applications exceeds available seats at a public charter school, they must hold a random lottery to fill seats.
 Therefore, charters by law may not choose high performing students to fill their classrooms.

-The only exceptions to the open-enrollment lottery are for students who are children of the founding board members, children of teachers and staff, or a sibling of a student already admitted to the charter school.
-These students are exempt from the lottery process.
-Additionally, public charter schools that specialize in the performing arts may require an audition for admission.
-However, these exceptions are hardly unique.
-Public charter schools and traditional ISDs have for several years operated a total of 261 magnet schools, 98 T-Stem academies, 171 early college schools and 605 campuses that offer trade certifications.
-These schools are competitive, meaning that some students do not get placed at them.
+The only exceptions to the open-enrollment lottery are for students who are children of founders, children of teachers and staff, or a sibling of a student already admitted to the charter school.27 These students are exempt from the lottery process.
+Additionally, public charter schools that specialize in the performing arts may require an audition for admission.28 However, these exceptions are hardly unique.
+Traditional ISDs have for several years operated a total of 261 magnet schools, 98 T-Stem academies, 171 early college schools and 605 campuses that offer trade certifications.29 These schools are competitive, meaning that some students do not get placed at them.